Essure Birth Control Lawsuit

 Regulatory History of Essure

 Initial FDA approval for Essure was granted to Conceptus Inc., which Bayer purchased in 2013.
-About one million of the devices have been sold worldwide, most of them in the U.S. Since the system’s introduction, the FDA has approved several labeling changes, including a new nickel sensitivity warning (2011), a warning about chronic pain and device migration (2013), and a “black box” warning (2016).
+About one million of the devices have been sold worldwide, most of them in the U.S. Since the device’s introduction, the FDA has approved several labeling changes, including a new nickel sensitivity warning (2011), a warning about chronic pain and device migration (2013), and a “black box” warning (2016).

 FDA Board Discusses Essure Safety

 In response to thousands of complaints from women about Essure, in 2015 the FDA convened a meeting of its Obstetrics and Gynecology Devices Panel.
-The panel made a number of recommendations, including that certain women—including those with allergy or hypersensitivity to nickel, chronic pelvic pain, autoimmune disorders, or prior uterine surgery—should not use Essure.
+The panel made a number of recommendations, including that certain women—especially those with allergy or hypersensitivity to nickel, chronic pelvic pain, autoimmune disorders, or prior uterine surgery—should not use Essure.

 The panel also took Bayer to task for failing to collect data that might have helped predict risks for women.
 Echoing other experts, panelists pointed out shortcomings in Essure safety studies.
 In a piece published by the New England Journal of Medicine, doctors point out that pre-marketing approval of Essure was based on nonrandomized, non-blinded studies that lacked a comparison group.
 Similar problems exist with post-approval studies, say the doctors.